mockery/mockery/docs/reference/expectations.rst

 All of these will adopt any additional chained expectations or constraints.

-We can also declare that a test double should not expect a call to the given method name:
+We can declare that a test double should not expect a call to the given method
+name:

 .. code-block:: php